 Outstanding University of Puget Sound seniors or recent graduates are invited to apply for a Rhodes Scholarship.
 Rhodes Scholarships finance young Americans of exceptional ability to study at the University of Oxford in England for a graduate degree in any discipline.

-After downloading an application from the Rhodes website, persons interested in applying for the Rhodes Scholarship are advised to file a Letter of Intent with the Fellowships Office by the Spring Campus Deadline of May 1 and begin preparing their applications well in advance of the Fall Campus Deadline of September 6, 2013.
+After downloading an application from the Rhodes website, persons interested in applying for the Rhodes Scholarship are advised to file an Initial Interest Form with the Fellowships Office by the spring campus deadline of noon on the first Tuesday of May and begin preparing their applications well in advance of the fall campus deadline of noon on the first Tuesday in September.
 Applicants are expected to work diligently on their applications over the course of the summer.
 Several drafts of the applications and proposed programs of study will be required.

 Gaining an institutional endorsement, which is required, and gathering some of the documents requested (an academic transcript, a photocopy of the birth certificate, individual photos) may take some time.
 Most particularly, applicants should give careful thought to the preparation of a thousand-word essay in which they set out in their own words their interests and aspirations, and their detailed reasons for wishing to study the specific areas of proposed academic work at Oxford.
 It should produce a picture of the student as a person, a student, a potential scholarship winner; it should grab the reader's interest and make him or her want to meet the student for an interview.

-The first deadline to be met is the Spring Campus Deadline of May 1.
-At that time, the Letter of Intent, a draft of the application and all materials must be turned it to the Fellowships Office.
+The first deadline to be met is noon on the first Tuesday of May, the spring campus deadline.
+At that time, the Initial Interest Form, a draft of the application, and all materials must be turned in to the Fellowships Office.